When will you begin accepting applications for the program?

 One's qualification for teaching at a four-year college or university vary depending on several factors, including academic and professional preparation, as well as potential for engaging in advanced scholarship.
 For example, those with a strong background in teaching or administration with outstanding academic preparation and achievement may be able to qualify for teaching in a teacher education or educational/school administration program at a university.

-There will be program information sessions held on-campus and at various locations throughout Fall 2013, and Spring 2014.
-Please see the "important meeting & important dates" schedule for times and locations.
+There will be program information sessions held on-campus and at various locations throughout Fall 2014, and Spring 2015.
+Please see the "Informational Meetings for Potential Students" schedule for times and locations.
 No appointment is necessary to attend these sessions.

 Whom do I contact if I have further questions?